unixbhaskar/Linux_Infrastructure_Management/solution_delivery/README.md

 So, I would prefer to fuse in some tool ,while building the server/building the AMI for future work.
 If it is production base/or public facing ,please for heaven's sake DO NOT INSTALL development library in it.
 I am just trying to close one more door to the bad guys.
 When the bad event happen we can capture the thing to the points.

 I personally write RCA in plain text form (that is the best way I can describe the problem-solution capture).
 And the RCA should not be too long or filled with some boring details, but must have some pure technicalities attached to it.
 Most of the time ,it should be restricted to three paragraph, I believe that is good enough.
-O yeah, you have to pray hard that the set of people you send the thing should read and read throughly (because you have invested lot of invaluable time in it to figure out properly) ,barred those "Black Suite" wearing fellas ,who only rely on matrix.
+O yeah, you have to pray hard that the set of people you send the thing should read and read thoroughly (because you have invested lot of invaluable time in it to figure out properly) ,barred those "Black Suite" wearing fellas ,who only rely on matrix.
 You should be ready to explain every details that you capture out of the problem state, if someone come back to you with good intention (you can figure that out very quickly..), so the more you understand the problem and the solution you are driving for, the better, and you can convey it to less technical people at ease.
 Yep, that is the thing you need to learn, practice and deliver.

 Now, you must have some pure technical documentation writer at your disposal.
 The RCA you write, is not acceptable to the overall client and those "Black Suite" wearing fellow.
 The technical documentation person will take your text RCA and put it in the "Enterprise ready" format to send them to those fellas.
 That is the norm in the corporate.
 The person, should be well versed or should have enough bend of mind understand what you did, and not try to tweak/alter/break ,then put it in that format in "More" readable format for those "true lazy" fellas.
 You must have a session with the technical documentation expert after he/she format your RCA in that specified format, just to check nothing got distorted or deviated, what you wanted to deliver.
 A little bit ITIL knowledge would not harm these activities in both the sides.
 I am sorry, if I sound pretty "Enterprise thing" in the above.
 I am solely thinking of the BU infra management.
 But, in the open source world ,we could done it much more variant way.